 LWV of Dakota County's Observer Corps is primarily focused on the Dakota County Board of Commissioners and its committees.
-However, Observers are welcome to observe a meeting of a city council, a school board, the Metropolitan Council, or another local government body.
-So, how do you become an Observer?
-The only requirements are that you must be a LWV of Dakota County member, watch this brief video introduction to our Observer Corps, and read our Observer Corps Guidelines.
+However, observers are welcome to observe a meeting of a city council, a school board, the Metropolitan Council, or another local government body.
+So, how do you become an observer?
+The only requirements are that you must be an LWV of Dakota County member and read our Observer Corps Guidelines.
 After observing a meeting, please submit a report using this form:

 Our impact is dependent upon the time and effort contributed by our valued volunteers.
 If interested in any of the volunteer opportunities listed below, please click the Sign Up button beside the description or contact us with any questions that you have.

 Open to active LWV of Dakota County members.
 Attends monthly Leadership Team meetings.
 Leads on all aspects of public education, public policy discussion, and advocacy.
 Works to ensure that LWV of Dakota County is seen as a trusted provider of high-quality, relevant, and nonpartisan information on topics of interest to our communities.